VMware Horizon Console: An Overview

 Users and Groups – Entitlements are configured to control which remote desktops and applications your users can access.
 You can also set up remote or unauthenticated access, and assign home sites.
 In a Cloud Pod Architecture, you create Global Entitlements to entitle users or groups to multiple desktops across multiple pods.

-Desktops – You can create automated, manual, or RDS desktop pools, duplicate pools, add or remove entitlements, and enable or disable pools.
+Desktops – You can create automated, manual, or RDS desktop pools, duplicate pools, add or remove entitlements, and activate or deactivate pools.

 Applications – You can add, edit, duplicate, delete, or entitle application pools, either manually or from installed applications.
 You can also associate icons to applications.